sunfishcode/wasm-reference-manual/WebAssembly.md

-For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), a vector of [bytes] with the length being the value of the linear memory's `minimum` size field times the [page size] is created, added to the instance, and initialized to all zeros.
+For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), a vector of [bytes] with the length being the value of the linear memory's `minimum` length field times the [page size] is created, added to the instance, and initialized to all zeros.
 For a linear-memory import, storage for the vector is already allocated.